SeisoLLC/easy_infra/docs/Technical Details/index.rst

   other optional configurations as they apply (see `easy_infra.yml`_ for more details).
 - Modify ``docker-entrypoint.sh`` to print the tool version if the correct binary exists inside of the container.
 - Create a ``Dockerfile.{tool}`` and ``Dockerfrag.{tool}`` in the ``build/`` directory.
-- You may need to add the tool name or any aliases in ``.github/etc/dictionary.txt`` if it is not a standard english word, assuming it is used in documentation.
+- You may need to add the tool name or any aliases in ``.github/etc/dictionary.txt`` if it is not a standard English word, assuming it is used in documentation.
 - Create a new folder in ``docs/`` and add documentation regarding the tool.
 Reference the new docs in the ``toctree`` of ``docs/index.rst`` in line with the other ``toctree`` entries.